China-Laos Railway developers awarded medals in Laos

 Related Stories

-- Trial completed for passenger service information system of China-Laos Railway Lao section
+- Lao PM attends ceremony praying for smooth operation of China-Laos Railway

 Copyright © 2021 People's Daily Online.
 All Rights Reserved.